This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 The Dragonstone lord's seat stares at us from the far end of the audience chamber.
 It's not the Iron Throne, but it is quite grand in its own right, hewn from the raw living rock that the island itself is made of.
 Shafts of light illuminate it from the audience chamber's tall narrow windows.
 It is a seat fit for a king.
 Or a khaleesi.

-Dany walks down the length of the audience chamber, giving us an opportunity for some wonderful set porn in the process.
+Dany walks down the length of the audience chamber, giving us an opportunity for some wonderful set porn.
 Tyrion, Missandei, Varys, and Grey Worm follow her in.

 As Dany approaches the lord's seat, Missandei hangs back and puts out a hand to stop Grey Worm from following, silently telling him to give their queen some space.